toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Getting-Started.md

 1. Long-press on an email to enter selection mode
 2. Tap additional emails to select multiple items
 3. Use the action buttons to:
-   - Mark as read/unread (envelope icon)
+   - Mark as read (open envelope icon)
-   - Star/unstar (star icon)
+   - Mark as unread (closed envelope icon)
    - Delete (trash icon)
-   - Move to another label (folder icon)
+   - Move to another label
-   - Mark as spam (shield icon with X)
+   - Mark as spam (shield icon)

 ### Moving Emails Between Labels